MicheleTobias/Geospatial-Data-Visualization/README.md

 Close the attribute table.

 Let's explore this data some more through visualizations.

+#### Single Sybol

+We'll start with a single symbol for all the lines to get familiar with this interface.

 Right click on the layer in the Layers Panel again, but this time, pick Properties to open the Layer Properties.
 There's a lot of options in this particular interface (notice all the "tabs" on the left side of the window?).
 Click on the Style tab.

 The default style for lines is a single Simple Line of a randomly chosen color (mine is currently hot pink and a little hard on the eyes).
 In the Color drop down (mine is hot pink, yours will be whatever color QGIS picked for you) pick "choose color" to open the Select Color dialog or just click in the colored box to open the same dialog.
 Tabs across the top of the Select Color dialog give you an array of options for picking a color.
 Pick one that you like in any way you like (one fun option is to look up an HTML color that you like from a website and put that into the HTML Notation box... #457a94 is a nice blue...).
 Click the Apply button to see the affect on your canvas.